+MATH ENRICHMENT 12 (303) 2.5 Credits

+Prerequisite: Placement by the Math Department.
+Semester

+Grade 12

-MATH ENRICHMENT 12 (303) Prerequisite: Placement by the Math Department.
-2.5 Credits Semester Grade 12 Math Enrichment 12 is a mandated course for those students who have not met the mathematics testing requirements for graduation set by the New Jersey Department of Education.
-The course testing requirements for graduation set by the New Jersey Department of Education.
+Math Enrichment 12 is a mandated course for those students who have not met the mathematics testing requirements for graduation set by the New Jersey Department of Education.
 The course reviews the concepts needed for students to be successful on the New Jersey Department of Education mandated assessments required for graduation.